-Hillary has maintained a presence on social media and in selected interviews, offering suggestions and analyses while attacking Republicans as an existential threat to democracy.
+Hillary has maintained a presence on social media and in select interviews, offering suggestions and analyses while attacking Republicans as an existential threat to democracy.

-Her recent subtle swipe at progressives who, she said, have concentrated mistakenly on driving a left wing agenda rather than on areas of the country where victory is possible was quickly seized on as a sign of budding interest in restoring ideological equilibrium to the party as crucial to success.
+Her overwhelming desire for relevancy emerged in her recent subtle swipe at progressives who, she said, have concentrated mistakenly on driving a left wing agenda rather than on areas of the country where victory is possible.

-Her translation: Socialism is a loser; centrist moderation is a winner.
+Translation: Socialism is a loser, centrist moderation is a winner.

-Her bitterness over her 2016 loss to Trump whose level of self-absorption rivals hers comes through occasionally as she continues to blame it on Sanders, former FBI Director James Comey, and a gang of shadowy Russian operatives working on Trump's behalf.
+Her bitterness over her 2016 loss to Trump comes through occasionally as she continues to blame it on Bernie Sanders, former FBI Director James Comey, and a gang of shadowy Russian operatives working on Trump's behalf.